Merkie/freespeech/README.md

 * [Eel](https://pypi.org/project/Eel/)
 * [Beautiful Soup 4](https://pypi.org/project/beautifulsoup4/)

+Can install dependencies with `pip install -r requirements.txt`

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
 When contributing, email me at archercalder@gmail.com.